 Getting Help

 Ready to integrate?
-Contact [email protected] to get your Partner ID and start embedding ActionFi into your platform.
+Contact the partner onboarding team to get your Partner ID and start embedding the widget into your platform.